Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/4-call-api-express/README.md

 ## Prerequisites

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
 * An external tenant.
+To create one, choose from the following methods:
+    * (Recommended) Use the [Microsoft Entra External ID extension](https://aka.ms/ciamvscode/readme/marketplace) to set up an external tenant directly in Visual Studio Code.
-For more information, see: [Create a new external tenant in Microsoft Entra ID](https://learn.microsoft.com/entra/external-id/customers/how-to-create-external-tenant-portal)
+    * [Create a new external tenant](https://learn.microsoft.com/entra/external-id/customers/how-to-create-external-tenant-portal) in the Microsoft Entra admin center.
-* A user an external tenant.
+* A user account with permissions to an external tenant.

 ## Setup the sample